flyingmachine/brave-clojure-web/content/6-do-things.md

 failed_protagonist_names # => ["Gary Potter", "Doreen the Explorer", "The Incredible Bulk"]
 ```

-In Clojure, there is not equivalent.
+In Clojure, there is no equivalent.
 We'll cover the implications of
 immutability in more detail later on, but for now keep in mind that
 immutability distinguishes these data structures from the ones you're
 used to in other programming languages.